JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part11_Search_Trees/part11_07_exercises.md

 * Sol.)
 Instead of the yield command we can simply count.

 ### C-11.38 If the approach described in the previous problem were implemented as part of the TreeMap class, what additional modifications (if any) would be necessary to a subclass such as AVLTreeMap in order to maintain support for the new method?

+### C-11.39 Draw a schematic of an AVL tree such that a single remove operation could require Ω(logn) trinode restructurings (or rotations) from a leaf to the root in order to restore the height-balance property.
 ```python
 from DataStructures.binary_search_trees import AVLTreeMap
 a = AVLTreeMap()